 The VX-1 is a tough optic, and is even backed by Leupold’s outstanding warranty.
 If you somehow manage to break a water, fog, and shockproof optic then you are still covered by Leupold.

 The VX-1 is designed for a variety of applications, including long range shooting and hunting.
 Strapped to a Mosin Nagant you get an affordable but high performing set up.
 The VX-1 and its long range reticle is the perfect option for shooting beyond 500 yards.

-The VX-1 is a well thought and impressive optic, especially when you consider its sub 200-dollar price tag.
+The VX-1 is a well thought and impressive optic, especially when you consider the high quality components it’s manufactured with.

 5. Aim Sports 2-7×32 LERS:

 Aim Sports is nice little company that produces a wide variety of different budget friendly optics for a variety of purposes.
 This particular model is one of the best for the Mosin because it is a long eye relief scope.

 Long Eye relief means the scope is usually 8 to 12 inches away from the eye, but you can still see right through it.
 This is perfect for the Mosin because it is a simpler way to mount a scope, and you don’t to replace the bolt or tap the receiver.

 There are a variety of simple mounts you can use without permanently altering your firearm when attaching a long eye relief scope.
 The Aim Sports model gives you the option of variable magnification out to an impressive 7 power.
 Most long eye relief scopes tops out on magnification at a much lower level.